pcolliander/advent-of-code/README.md

-# ad-of-code
+# advent-of-code

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Clojure solutions to some of the advent-of-code problems.